 Hopefully, Congress will take on this request.
 Facial recognition technology can be used for good, even by law enforcement.
 Once the regulations are clear, the potential for society to benefit is significant.

 Glenn Gow is a former CEO and has been a board member of four companies.
 He is a Partner at Clear Ventures and he coaches CEOs.
 His specialty is working as a board member to help guide companies through technology disruptions, especially AI.
-Follow him on Twitter or LinkedIn.
-Check out his website or email him at firstname.lastname@example.org.
+Follow him on Twitter or LinkedIn or email him at firstname.lastname@example.org.